Former Russian spy Sergei Skripal 'no longer critical'

 Christine Blanshard, medical director at Salisbury District Hospital, said Skripal, 66, was responding well to treatment and his condition was improving.

-The news comes a day after Skripal's daughter Yulia, 33, who was also poisoned in the attack, released her first public statement after regaining consciousness last week.
+The news comes a day after Skripal's daughter Yulia, 33, who was also poisoned in the attack, released her first public statement after regaining consciousness last week, thanking those who had treated her and her father and all those who had sent "messages of goodwill."

 "As Yulia herself says, her strength is growing daily and she can look forward to the day when she is well enough to leave the hospital," Blanshard said Friday.
 She gave no indication when Yulia or her father could be released.